hmrc/android-components/README.md

 Then you need to:
 * Check Bitrise to verify that the `publish` workflow was triggered
-* Check GitHub to see the PR and request reviews from the relevant people
+* Check GitHub to see the PR and request reviews from the relevant people.
+Once approved, merge to bring the main branch up to date with the latest release.

+Note: the PR does not need to merged for the release to happen